Author picture

 Over the course of ten days, the camp saw around 100 daily visitors and 50 tanning practitioners.
 People were excited to bring in their unfinished caribou and moose hides, which were in all different stages of the tanning process.
 Beyond the tanning itself, the success of the camp was seen in the exchange of language, mutual aid, and delicious food.
 Yellowknives Dene First Nation’s Wellness Division even provided a shuttle that transported Elders to and from the hide camp.

-The camp had so much interest and enthusiasm from participants, leading to instructors supporting large groups and the catering team working hard to meet the high level of demand.
-The popularity of the camp shows how important and impactful this camp is for community.
-And with so many new learners, Dene Nahjo saw that there will be a greater need for caribou bone scrapers and other tools for next year, so they will be hosting tool-making workshops in February 2026 to help create that supply and support the continued growth of the camp!
+The camp garnered great interest and enthusiasm from participants, leading to instructors supporting large groups and the catering team working hard to meet the high level of demand.
+The popularity of the camp shows its importance to the community.
+With so many new learners, Dene Nahjo recognized there would be a greater need for caribou bone scrapers and other tools for next year.
+So, they plan to host tool-making workshops in February 2026 to support that demand and the continued growth of the camp.

 Indigenous revitalization initiatives, by their nature, are full circles of self-sustaining growth.
 The Sharon Morrison Memorial Indigenous Education Fund is dedicated to supporting this focus area.
 Get involved today by making a donation to the fund!